 Q: How do I avoid wetting my floors and rugs when I’m watering my hanging plants?

 A: A good planter always has a drainage hole (this is important for your plant’s health sake).
 The problem a lot of people face with hanging planters is that when they water their plant, the water drips straight through the drainage hole and creates a mess.

 If the question of how to water indoor hanging plants without dripping has boggled your mind for a while, don’t worry- we have the perfect solution for you - our smart planters!
 Unlike many planters, and especially “designer” planters, ours has a drainage hole AND a designated cup placed right underneath your plant, which means that if you water the plant while hanging, the excess water will drip into the cup, instead of all over your new carpet or floor.

 What should I do about watering my hanging planter when I’m out of town?

 Our hanging planter has a self watering mechanism, which helps you care for your plant more easily.
 With our planter, the excess water drips into the matching saucer placed under the planter, and then, when the plant is thirsty again, it drinks from the saucer with a special chord.
 You can think of our planter as the ultimate plant nanny -your plant still needs it’s parent, but when you're out of town for the weekend, someone is still watching out for it.

 So now that we’ve answered your plant watering woes, check out our new hanging planter that will help you turn your home into a lush urban jungle.
-Click here to see our new hanging ceiling planter.
+Click the button to see our new hanging planter.